eea/eea.dexterity.rdfmarshaller/README.rst

   :alt: master

 Export any Dexterity content to RDF.
-It provides a few general adaptors for ATContentTypes and ATVocabularyManager.
 You can then look in eea.soer to find out how to customize these adaptors for your own RDF schemas and own content types.